walles/moar/README.md

   try finding the end of the file for at most two seconds, then show wherever we are.
 Pressing '>' again or searching again should make another attempt until we're actually done.

-* Make search work cross color boundaries.
-Currently, if you have a syntax highlighted line and search for something across a color change you won't get any match.

 * Redefine 'g' without any prefix to prompt for which line to go to.
 This definition makes more sense to me than having to prefix 'g'